zjturner/creduce-windows/README.md

       -DCMAKE_PREFIX_PATH=src/llvm-build
 ```

+**Important**: CMake requires absolute paths.
+Replace `src` with the absolute path
+of the directory.
+Also, CMake requires forward slashes.
+Do not use backslashes
+anywhere.

 2. Build and install creduce.  `(src/creduce-build) $ ninja && ninja install`

 **Note:** You will get thousands of warnings, but you should not get any errors.